 The service ensures secure data transfer with the help of an SSL certificate and a 32-symbol API key.
 To make your integration process easier, the API2Cart offers detailed API documentation with code samples and interactive examples.

-In addition, API2Cart has adjustable pricing and encourages you to check the service completely free for 30-day.
-For further details about our API2Cart service, please contact us.
+In addition, API2Cart has adjustable pricing and encourages you to check the service completely free for 30 days.
+All you need to do is to register your account on the service now.